bpftrace/bpftrace/docs/reference_guide.md

 [...]
 ```

-If the traced function is in a kernel module, you can optionally specify it to use BTF data from that
+You can optionally specify a kernel module, either to include BTF data from that
-module's BTF file:
+module, or to specify that the traced function should come from that module.
 ```
 # cat kvm.bt